portlandcodeschool/js-night/core-js-lessons/exercises/HW2/HW-week2.md

 Add five methods to your board object:

-* `board.pieceAtN(n)`: returns the letter for the piece at square #N, or something falsish if none
+* `board.pieceAtN(n)`: returns the letter for the piece at square #N, or something falseish if none

 * `board.load(positions)`: positions is a single string containing one or more pairs of the form N:P, where P is the one-letter code for one piece (i.e. one of kKqQnNbBrRpP) and N is the number of the square it occupies.
 Successive pairs should be separated by a single space.
 The method should return the number of pieces placed.
 If any pair is invalid in any way, including:
--- doesn't match N:P pattern,
+	* doesn't match N:P pattern,
--- invalid P,
+	* invalid P,
--- invalid N,
+	* invalid N,
--- repeated N (multiple pieces sharing square), then write a warning to console.error, ignore that pair, and continue.
+	* repeated N (multiple pieces sharing square),

+then write a warning to console.error, ignore that pair, and continue.
 Your method should return the number of pieces successfully placed.
 Don't worry about counting pieces; a position string with 64 queens is ok.